JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/bookmarks/mnemonic-bookmarks/index.md

 technologies: []
 topics: []
 author: md
-subtitle: How to add mnemonic bookmarks
+subtitle: How to add bookmarks with an identifier
 thumbnail: ./thumbnail.png

 ---